The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 The rowing motion is unmatched when you’re looking for a rowing machine that mimics on the water rowing.
 This is one of the main reasons it’s chosen by Olympic athletes.

 The entire rowing motion is fluid from start to finish.
-When you first push-off with your legs the seat glides effortlessly on the seat rail, the chain goes in and out of the housing without snagging, and the flywheel spins smoothly.
+When you first push-off, the seat slides effortlessly on the seat rail, the chain smoothly glides in and out of the housing without snagging, and the flywheel spins smoothly.

 Taller seats are great for people with bad knees, people using a wheelchair, or people who prefer to row higher off the ground.
 A few users even liked the higher seat because they didn’t have to worry about pets running into them while working out.